gabrielfs7/gabrielfelipesoares/_posts/2019-10-20-product-lines-and-product-families.md

 {% include post-figure.html image="product-lines-team-organization.png" caption="Product Lines Team Organization" %}

 Of course, there are some trade-offs by using this approach.
-There will be needed an _extra upfront investment_ to adapt your architecture and code base to support reusable code.
+There will be needed for an _extra upfront investment_ to adapt your architecture and code base to support reusable code.
 The creation of **commonalities**, like libraries, definition of boundaries, communications standards and protocols within components among others must be planned and done in advance.

 {% include post-figure.html image="product-lines-tradeoffs.png" caption="Product Lines" %}